gonchigars/cursortutorial.md/tutorial.md

 - Self-contained pieces that handle one responsibility
 - Input → Processing → Output pattern
 - Reusable pieces that can be composed together

+**AI-Assisted Experiment:**
+Ask AI: "Refactor this monolithic page into component-based architecture.
+First show me the original code, then create a componentized version that separates concerns."

 ### 3. State Management